Sustainability in Property Management: A Practical Guide

 • Promote composting: If possible, set up composting facilities for organic waste, which can be used to enrich soil in landscaping projects.

-5. Leveraging Technology for Sustainability
+5. Leveraging technology for sustainability

 Technology is a powerful tool in the quest for sustainability.
 When you’re talking with your landlords, highlight how tools like smart building systems can help them keep track of and boost their sustainability efforts.
 It’s a smart way to make managing their properties easier and more eco-friendly.

-Practical Steps:
+Practical steps:

 • Smart building management: Implement systems that monitor energy and water usage in real time, providing insights that allow for immediate adjustments.